Logo Texture Analysis

 2b.
 The Hough Transformation

 Forty-five years after the publication of the Radon transformation, the Hough transformation was proposed by Paul V.C.
-HOUGH in a patent [4].
+Hough in a patent [4].
 The underlying objective was to locate straight lines in a discrete image with binary intensity distribution fb(x, y), which originally represented particle tracks in a bubble chamber.
-The Hough transform is widely used in image processing to find edges and straight lines in binary images.
-It is more convenient to substitute the slope intercept parameterization of y = b - (b/a)× x , as specified in the original patent, with the polar parameterization of the straight line.
-The transformation from the image to the Hough domain then writes:
+With a more convenient slope-intercept parametrization of y = b - (b/a)·x is

 If points (x, y) in the image lie on a straight line, their sinoidals intersect at a common point and their intensity is accumulated to a peak in the Hough domain.